 Guidance on Biodiversity

-Warren Avenue allotment rep Joe Gooden undertook some research for the Society on how other allotment societies and similar bodies approach the issue of biodiversity, with a particular focus on the judging criteria for best kept allotments.
-There is good evidence of the growing recognition of the importance of recognising bio diversity and clearly some allotment societies recognise bio diversity in their judging criteria.
+Joe Godden, a past representative for the Warren Avenue allotment, undertook research for the Society on how other allotment societies and similar bodies approach the issue of biodiversity, with a particular focus on the judging criteria for best-kept allotments.
+There is good evidence of the growing recognition of the importance of recognising biodiversity, and clearly, some allotment societies recognise biodiversity in their judging criteria.

 The following gives a sample: